noted-eip/notes-service/docs/CONTRIBUTING.md

 2. The people who are going to work on this story during the sprint are assigned to the issue.
 3. The issue has the `noted/story` label.
 This should be automatic.
 4. The issue belongs to the `Roadmap` project.
 This is explained in the section on projects.
-5. The issue is linked to a milestone.
-This is explained in the section on milestones.

 If you want to create a story for a later sprint, follow the same steps but use the `Backlog` issue template.